StefanVrecic/vrecicbox/README.md

 shortcuts / time limitations:
 -> didn't implement db or filtering yet.
 -> only 1 test done
+-> Didn't use env for API key, just hardcoded
+-> Didn't use TypeScript

 ## Run:
 ```
 npm i
 node app.js
 ```

+Set up your API key in K.js

 Use this data in postman to test
 ```